 - Let it marinate for 1 hour.

 - Once the meat has finished marinating, in the bowl or plate - separate the meat slightly so they are not clumped together.

-- Add half the potato starch over the meat and gently toss it until each piece has been coated with potato starch.
+- First Coating: Add half of the 1 cup potato starch over the meat and gently toss it until each piece has been coated with potato starch.
 Let it rest for 5 minutes until the potato starch has absorbed the marinade and moisture, and the batter looks gummy and moist.

-- Add the rest of the potato starch on a large plate and dip each piece of pork into the potato starch one by one until each piece is well coated.
+- Second Coating: Add the rest of the potato starch into a bowl or plate and dip each piece of pork into the potato starch one by one until each piece is well coated.